trust-mfn-berlin/animals-as-objects/vault/material.fossil-fuels.md

 <figcaption>

-_“Petroleum – Modern history of oil on a Map” (Quelle: Geo History/YouTube)_
+_“Petroleum – Modern history of oil on a Map”, an animated map showing the history of petroleum.
+(Source: Geo History/YouTube)_

 </figcaption>